A Symbolic Transformation Language and its Application to a Multiscale Method

-The computer algebra system Maple$^{\mathsf{ TM}}$ is widely used in the symbolic computation community and is imposed by members of our project for a prototypal implementation of the algorithmic aspects of multiscale methods.
-Maple is a suitable language for combining function-based and rule-based symbolic transformations.
+The computer algebra system Maple$^{\mathsf{ TM}}$ is widely used in the symbolic computation community.
+It is also used by members of our project for a prototypal implementation of MEMSALab.
+Maple$^{\mathsf{TM}}$ is a suitable language for combining function-based and rule-based symbolic transformations.
 Unfortunately, it is only equipped with a limited rewrite kernel, namely the function \texttt{apply\-rule(rule,expr)}.
 The main drawback of \texttt{applyrule} is that it iterates the application of the rule everywhere in the given expression until no matching sub-expression remains.
-Therefore there is a lack of flexibility, the user cannot express how and where rules must be applied.
-Another drawback is that there is no straightforward way to rewrite terms with variable function symbols (we would like to write $f{\_}(...)$ where $f{\_}$ is not a fixed symbol but a variable that ranges over a set of function names).
+Therefore there is a lack of flexibility: the user cannot express how and where rules must be applied.
+The other problem is that the Maple$^{\mathsf{TM}}$ matching function \texttt{patmatch(expr,pattern,sub)} has two main drawbacks.
+Firstly, when the user defines new operators, the matching must be done modulo the properties of these operators, e.g. associativity and commutativity.
+Actually, \texttt{patmatch} does not provide this feature.
+Secondly the matching function computes just one solution (i.e. a substitution) of the matching problem of \texttt{pattern} with \texttt{expr}, whereas both supporting associative-commutative operators and implementing conditional rewrite rules require a matching that returns all the possible solutions.